ADAP (AIDS Drugs Assistance Program): 1-800-542-2437

 · Office Managed Care - program information for Medicaid managed care and Family Health Plus

-New York State Department of Insurance - Health Insurance Information for Consumers: The Health Insurance Resource Center is designed to help consumers make informed decisions when purchasing health insurance for themselves and their families.
+New York State Department of Financial Services - Health Insurance Information for Consumers: The Health Insurance Resource Center is designed to help consumers make informed decisions when purchasing health insurance for themselves and their families.
 The center provides basic information on various types of health insurance plans available, and up to date information to evaluate and compare various health insurance options and companies.

 New York State Office of Temporary and Disability Assistance (OTDA), Office of Administrative Hearings (OAH): 518-474-8781

 New York State Medicaid Helpline: 1-800-541-2831 (handles problems and complaints)

 Plan Ahead NY: New York State website about Long Term Care Insurance (LTCI).

 RealNY: Powered by the legal information website, LawHelpNY, REALNY is a is a public-interest news blog that uses design, multi-media, and short and informative plain-English articles to help New Yorkers learn about their legal rights as they apply to current events and community resources.
 Built around a community service media model, this blog targets low-income New Yorkers and the community groups, nonprofits, and government agencies that assist them.

 Social Security Administration (SSA): 1-800-772-1213, (for information on Low-Income Subsidy for Medicare Part D).
 For information on Social Security benefits in many different languages, visit the SSA Multi-Language site.

 Western New York Law Center (Posts daily updates on public interest law issues; hosts online discussion listserves for advocates; Online Resource Center posts Fair Hearing decisions; ADMs, INFs, GISs)